Merryland International School, Shabiya 9, Musaffah – The Review

 In itself, that means the school is letting itself down – and opening a fissure of doubt that all may not be what it seems.
 Communication is not an add on – it is fundamental.
 Schools also have a duty to be inclusive – and provide the resources for all children.

-In other areas the school borders on outstanding judged on its own terms.
+In other areas Merryland International School borders on outstanding judged on its own terms.
 There is certainly also no doubt about the conviction, integrity, selflessness and passionate commitment to the school of its founder owner.

 This tension between key failures of SEN provision, limited subject choice and weakness in communication on the one hand – and impressive examination results, low fees, a happy school environment -and outstanding school leadership and facilities, make a final verdict extremely difficult.
 This is a school parents must visit to decide for themselves.

-For some it may well be a lifeline to a very high quality of education – but it is certainly not one open to all children.
+For some it may well be a lifeline to a very, very high quality of education – but it is certainly not one open to all children.
+Merryland International School Abu Dhabi is a very highly recommended school – but with qualifications.

 Under review 2016-17